jdybuncio/dsi_capstone_1/README.md

 However, based on the assumption that students who are in a relationship are generally more "rare" (with odds of 1:2) than those who are not in a relationship, we might improve our accuracy by tending to predict a student is not in a relationship in the face of uncertainty.

-Thus, it seems that we would prefer to minimize the false positive rate (FPR), as we would likely make more "correct" predictions if we tended to predict/guess that a student is NOT in a relationship in situations when we are less certain (the predicted probability is closer to 0.5), just based on the [intuitive/estimated] likelihood that the proportion of single students in the population is fairly high.
+It seems that we would prefer to minimize the false positive rate (FPR), as we would likely make more "correct" predictions if we tended to predict/guess that a student is NOT in a relationship in situations when we are less certain (the predicted probability is closer to 0.5), just based on the intuitive likelihood that the proportion of single students in the population is fairly high.

 Thus, we use a combination of accuracy and precision to determine which model performed best.